albertotestoni/mind-the-gap-clinical-qa/README.md

 - **6 question types** (diagnosis, treatment, diagnostic test, definition, procedure/operation, other)

 We evaluate score-based methods, sampling-based consistency measures, and set-based conformal prediction, and we introduce a lightweight case study based on behavioral features from reasoning traces.

 ---

-## Repository Status

-⚠️ **Work in Progress**
-This repository is being updated gradually.
-Some scripts, pretrained outputs, and documentation may be incomplete or subject to change.
-Please check back regularly for updates.

----